ITCarst/babel-gulp-browserify-boilerplate/README.md

+#babel-gulp-browserify-boilerplate

 ##A boilerplate using Gulp, Babel, SASS, and Browserify.

-#This boilerplate provides you with the code and conventions you need to get straight into building your Front-End app.
+###This boilerplate provides you with the code and conventions you need to get straight into building your Front-End app.

-Basic usage:
+###Basic usage:
 git clone https://github.com/IonutC/babel-gulp-browserify-boilerplate
 cd babel-gulp-browserify-boilerplate
 npm install
 gulp

-If the above doesn't work try: npm install babel-core, gulp, browserify, babel-cli, -g
+###If the above doesn't work try:
+npm install babel-core, gulp, browserify, babel-cli, -g

-To run the tests: karma start or gulp test
+###To run the tests: karma start or gulp test

-#Required package versions:
+###Required package versions:
 node : ^4.x.x
 npm : ^2.x.x
 gulp :